Program Areas

 Program Officer, Communications

-Thomas executes marketing campaigns for LISC’s inclusive economic development programs.
-This includes managing the website, newsletters, social media, client stories, and other promotional content.
-Thomas has over eight years of experience as a communications professional, serving at non-profit organizations on the local, regional and international levels.
+Thomas Brande executes marketing campaigns for LISC’s Income & Wealth Building and Economic Development teams.
+This includes managing and creating website, newsletters, social media, client stories, graphics, and other promotional content.
+Thomas has over ten years of experience as a communications professional, serving at non-profit organizations on the local, regional, and international levels.
 He is passionate about magnifying the voices of community members and creating a more equitable society through his work.
-Most recently, he acted as Marketing and Communications Manager at Phipps Neighborhoods, a community development organization based in the South Bronx.
+Previously, he acted as Marketing and Communications Manager at Phipps Neighborhoods, a community development organization based in the South Bronx.
 Thomas holds a Bachelor’s in Peace and Justice Studies and a Master’s in Public Communications from Fordham University.
 He currently lives in Queens, New York with his family.

 Andrea Devening Photo